-2.16.4.1 Minutes of committee meetings will be submitted to the next ordinary Board meeting alongside a one-page summary of the meeting.

-- 2.16.4.2 The Committee will provide the Board, specifically the Accounting Officer and Accountable Officer, with an Annual Report.
+- 2.16.4.1 Minutes of committee meetings will be submitted to the next ordinary Board meeting alongside a one-page summary of the meeting.
+If the minutes are not ready to be submitted to the next Board meeting, they will be circulated outside of the meeting as soon as they are available. - 2.16.4.2 The Committee will provide the Board, specifically the Accounting Officer and Accountable Officer, with an Annual Report.
 This will be timed to support the preparation of the Annual Report and Resource Accounts, specifically the Governance Statement. - 2.16.4.3 Where necessitated, the Committee may wish to raise issues of concern to the Board for its attention.
 On such occasion, the Committee Chair should agree the most appropriate procedure with the Accounting Officer and Accountable Officer.